Base11Studios/base11site/_posts/2023-03-23-pretty-swiftui-line-charts.md

 Cool to see some data visualized!
 Let's look at a slightly more complicated example, where we map two lines.
 This time, we're plotting the two types of calories we care about in [CaliCalo](https://base11studios.com/clients/calicalo/) - Diet and Burned.
 To do this, we need to plot 2 points for every day.

-If we were to just add a bunch of points (manually like we do in our example above or by looping over some data) we'll end up with a chart that looks something like what you see below.
-One long continuous line on the chart zigging back and forth.
+If we were to add a bunch of points (manually like in our example above or by looping over some data), we'd end up with a chart that looks something like what you see below—one long continuous line on the chart zigging back and forth.

 ![basic line chart with 14 points](/images/swift-charts/line-chart-2a.png)